What is raven + crow studio?

 Who is raven + crow studio?

-The studio is essentially the two of us—husband-and-wife team, Troy Farmer and Katie Frichtel.
-While we occasionally outsource Web programming, copy editing, and some photography to a few trusted companies and freelancers, we’re the artists and creative force behind raven + crow studio and we personally work with our clients to fulfill their design needs.
+The studio is essentially the two of us—husband-and-wife team, Troy Farmer + Katie Frichtel.
+While we occasionally bring in some other trusted hands for coding, copy editing, and motion work, we’re the artists and creative force behind raven + crow studio and we personally work with each and every client to fulfill their design needs.

 So you do everything?

 Pretty much.
-We manage the day-to-day design work while keeping up client relations, organizing daily and monthly work schedules, setting long-term company goals, and maintaining the integrity and style of our work.
+We manage the day-to-day creative while keeping up client relations, organizing daily and monthly work schedules, setting long-term company goals, and maintaining the integrity and style of our work.
 We also manage all areas of print production, including soliciting and analyzing printer bids, providing printer-ready files and production instructions, and acting as the liaison between the printer and our client.
-We also manage outsourced programming work and site functionality and directly provide art direction and visual branding for Web sites.
+We also manage outsourced programming work and site functionality and directly provide art direction and visual branding for screens.
 I know, right?

 Did you do this site then?

-As with most of our Web work, we designed the site and set-up how it would look, feel, and work.
+As with most of our work in the realm of online presences, we designed the site and set-up how it would look, feel, and work.
 Then we belabored our friend and insanely talented developer Paul Singh at Pel with the concept, and he helped make it a reality by setting up the code and structure that would make it all work.
-We’ve partnered with him on a number of Web projects over the years and hope to continue to do so.
+We’ve partnered with him on a number of web projects over the years and hope to continue to do so.

 How long have you been in business?